What is Tax Advice in Business? A Tax Strategies Guide

 5. Consult a Tax Advisor Early

 - Don’t wait until tax season to consult a tax professional.
-Getting tax advice in business early can save you money and stress later.
+Obtaining tax advice for your business early can save you money and stress in the long run.

 6. Plan for Self-Employment Taxes

-- If you’re self-employed, plan for self-employment taxes early.
+- If you’re self-employed, plan for self-employment taxes well in advance.
 They can be significant, but proper planning can minimize the impact.

 7. Review Your Business Structure